NaelAqel/naelaqel.github.io/index.md

 <section1></section1>
 # About Me

-I garduated from the University of Jordan as Mechatronics, I worked in contracting companies as an electrical engineer in a different types of projects for six years.
+I graduated from the University of Jordan as Mechatronics Engineer, I worked in contracting companies as an electrical engineer in a different types of projects for six years.
 As a part of my work, I earn analytical skills in dealing with data (cost estimation, quantity surveying, payment preparation, statistical analysis for labors' progress).

 Recently I have decided to switch gears from applied engineering to data science.
 And to complete this move, I have enrolled and finished the **"IBM Data Science Professional Certificate"** path that consists of ten courses.